sourcegraph/handbook/content/direction/code-graph/index.md

 Practically, this means a few things as we think about how the Code Graph should work:

 1. Sourcegraph fits in to your existing ecosystem – wherever you host your code, whatever language it's in, or however many repos you use.
-1. By surfacing relationships (not just code itself, but data types, configution, and more) we help you build a clear, meaningful model of your software.
+1. By surfacing relationships (not just code itself, but data types, configuration, and more) we help you build a clear, meaningful model of your software.
 1. We make this information easy to explore by revealing complexity as needed, with the most relevant information up front, easy to understand, and easy to share.

 If we achieve these points, we can make it easy for developers to get things done and, ultimately, ship great code.